drostron/typed-channel-sandbox/typed-channel-talk.md

 careats:

-move this elsewhere

-show an example, before upgrading recreate the issue, create a sub-project to show the issue on current versions

-~~type safety.
-I ran into it. you will too. there is hope: keep tabs on SI-6240~~
+type safety.
+I ran into it. you will too. there is hope: keep tabs on SI-6240

 fixed in 2.11, yay!